 Salkantay is an ancient and remote trail in the same area as the Inca Trail, however, less visited but with much more spectacular views.
 This trek is an excellent option for those who want to escape from the most congested routes and in a faster way, or for those who are looking for ab alternative when the traditional Inca Trail is congested.
 You can appreciate the change of the various ecological floors, from subtropical areas and impressive glaciers, until reaching the Lost City of the Incas, Machu Picchu.
 It is famous for its landscape that most guides give faith.
 You will have the chance of seeing large numbers of mammals such as foxes, deer, chinchillas, and with luck, the spectacled bear.
 There is a lot of variety of plants too.
 As we said before, it is a trek through the typical Andes that takes you up to the imposing glaciers, then descends through lush valleys with coffee plantations and finally climbs to the high jungle.
-In the Salkantay Trek Cheap cost you still get the chance to trek the beautiful Salkantay snow-capped mountain at a good price!
+In the Salkantay Trek Cheap cost or backpacking you still get the chance to trek the beautiful Salkantay snow-capped mountain at a good price!

 Accommodation: 3x campsite, 1x Hostel